Engineering Electronics Engineering (Omaha)

 - Engaging in postgraduate education or pursuing professional development for continuously renewing and expanding their knowledge base

 - Performing engineering practice in context that reflects awareness of the ethics of their profession, and of the impacts of their work on the profession and society at large.

-These Program Educational Objectives were developed with input from the program’s educational objectives constituency consisting of employers (including CEEN Industry Advisory Board), graduates of the program, and faculty of the department.
+These Program Educational Objectives were developed with input from the program’s educational objectives constituency consisting of employers (including the Industry Advisory Board), graduates of the program, and faculty of the department.

 Student outcomes are those abilities that a graduate of the electronics engineering program will have attained so that he/she can meet the educational objectives established for the program.

-At the time of graduation, students in the electronics engineering program will be able to:
+At the time of graduation, students in the electronics engineering program will have: